-\\ You are to complete the specific chapter questions assigned by the instructor.
+\\ You are to complete the specific chapter questions assigned by the instructor 7 times throughout the semester.

 \\\ The quizzes will be given at any time during class.
 The purpose of the quizzes is to check your preparation of class (if given at the beginning of class) and your understanding of class (if given at the end of class).
-The quizzes will be graded but the worst score will be dropped (will not be used in calculating your final quiz grade).
+The quizzes will be graded and the worst score will be dropped (will not be used in calculating your final quiz grade).
 There will be no makeup quizzes.

-\\\\ The instructor will give more details and guideline for the semester project at the beginning of the semester.
+\\\\ The instructor will give more details and guideline for the semester projects at the beginning of the semester.